HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

 The Amazon s3 (Simple Storage Service) Buckets are used to store files “AKA Objects”.
-In AWS Cloud, these objects varies in size from few bytes to terabytes.
-One of the main advantages of the s3 Buckets, is its scalability. as you can store unlimited amount of data in the s3 bucket.
+In AWS Cloud, these objects vary in size from a few bytes to terabytes.
+One of the main advantages of the s3 Buckets, is its scalability. as you can store an unlimited amount of data in the s3 bucket.

 I Recommend reading this blog for more information: AWS s3 Bucket.

-In order to list all of the s3 Buckets of the Amazon S3 Service, you will be typing the following command along with the flag ( — endpoint=URL).
-According to this resource, this option will help you listing all of the s3 Buckets.
+To list all of the S3 buckets of the Amazon S3 Service, you will be typing the following command along with the flag ( — endpoint=URL).
+According to this resource, this option will help you list all of the S3 buckets.

 aws s3 ls --endpoint=http://s3.thetoppers.htb s3://thetoppers.htb